reactexcel/eHR/README.md

 There would be a `main.scss` file which import scss files from all modules.
 This main.scss file is imported to the project's root file `main.js`.
 So no need to add any other `scss` file to anywhere in the application but only need to import in `main.scss`.

+```
+/*
   `style/main.scss`

-```
-/* Imports index.scss file from the modules */
+  Imports index.scss file from the modules
+*/
 @import "auth/index";
+@import "inventory/index";
+@import "auth/index";

+/*
-/* style comes here which is common to all modules  */
+  style comes here which is common to all modules
+*/
 body{
   font-family: "Roboto", "Helvetica Neue", Helvetica, Arial, sans-serif;
 }